Jaya Bachchan: Political career

 Bachchan was first elected in 2004 as the Member of Parliament from the Samajwadi Party, representing Uttar Pradesh in the Rajya Sabha till March 2006.
-She got a second term from June 2006 till July 2010 and in February 2010 she stated her intent to complete her term.
+She was disqualified in 2006 for holding an office of profit.
+Subsequently, she got a second term from June 2006 till July 2010 and in February 2010 she stated her intent to complete her term.
 She was re-elected in 2012 for the third term and again in 2018 for her fourth term in the Rajya Sabha from Samajwadi Party.
 Also, she campaigned for All India Trinamool Congress during 2021 West Bengal Legislative Assembly election.